-When the puppies become older, the mother begins to educate them.
-She gives them the first lessons in dog language about the time weaning begins.
-Growling, snarling, and the various pacifying behaviors are inborn, but the puppies need to learn their function.
+When the puppies become older, the mother educates them.
+She gives them the first lessons in dog language at the time weaning occurs.
+Growling, snarling, and pacifying behaviors are inborn, but the pups need to learn their function.

 When the puppies become older, the mother begins to educate them.
 She gives them the first lessons in dog language about the time weaning begins (Illustration by Alice Rasmussen from “Dog Language” by Roger Abrantes).

 The canine mother has three main tasks: (1) to feed the puppies, first with her milk, then by regurgitation, (2) to keep them clean and warm, especially when they are young, (3) to protect them and the den (with the help of the pack), and (4) to educate them.

 Without the mother’s intervention, the pups would never become capable social animals and would not function in a pack (a group of wild dogs living together is in English, a pack).
 When the puppies are about 8-10 weeks old, the mother seems to lose some of her earlier interest in them.
 In normal circumstances, the rest of the pack takes over the continuing education of the pups, their social integration in the group (which mostly comprises relatives) and their protection.

-Dog owners sometimes report problems, e.g., that the mother has no interest in her puppies, or is too violent towards them.
+Dog owners sometimes report problems, e.g., that the mother has no interest in her puppies or is too violent towards them.
 Both are alarm signals we should not dismiss.
 Both are strategies that would not spread into a population of social animals should we not intervene.
 Our selective breeding is the primary cause of this issue.
-We select for beauty and utility while nature selects for overall fitness, including adequate maternal behavior) and to our lack of understanding of the mother’s needs during and after birth, which often results in the female showing stress, insecurity or aggressive behavior.
+We select for beauty and utility while nature selects for overall fitness, including adequate maternal behavior, and our lack of understanding of the mother’s needs during and after birth, often result in the female showing stress, insecurity or aggressive behavior.